Fragility of Time

 Coincidentally during this time, a friend my age passes away from cancer, and a newfound awareness of mortality washes over me.
 Time becomes precious like never before.
 Having lived thus far within the framework of a daughter, wife, and mother, I feel compelled to search for myself anew.

 These pictures are glimpses of my inner landscape.
-Drawing inspiration from poetry, metaphors of color, and symbolisms from nature and art history, I explore memories, dreams, and suppressed emotions as I seek to repair a fragmented self.
+Using metaphors of color, and symbolisms from nature and art history, I explore memories, dreams, and suppressed emotions as I repair a fragmented self.
 I take stock while acknowledging the temporality of the human experience.